Do you have thousands of unread emails? Want to take control of your email inbox and declutter everything?

 How to organize your email inbox

-Here are a few tips to help your email inbox stay organized and decluttered.
+To help your email inbox stay decluttered, here are a few tips to help your inbox stay organized.

 1. Create rules to filter your inbox.

-Filters and rules are automations for your inbox that automatically move specific labels or a specific email address into the correct folder.
+Filters and rules are automation for your inbox that automatically move specific labels or a specific email address into the correct inbox.